 International Regulatory Considerations

-As member state of the European Union, the Federal Republic of Germany must observe and implement directives and regulations adopted by the EU.
-EU regulations are binding and must immediately be applied by the Member States.
-They constitute immediately applicable law.
-A directive, whilst also being intended for the Member States, merely constitutes a type of framework law that is to be elaborated by the Member States in an individual legislative process.
-Directives are implemented along normal German legislative procedures.
+As a member of the European Union, Germany must observe and implement directives and regulations adopted by the EU.
+EU regulations are binding and enter into force as immediately applicable law.
+Directives, on the other hand, constitute a type of framework law that is to be implemented by the Member States in their respective legislative processes, which is regularly observed in Germany.

-The German Länder (federal states) have a say in European affairs through the Bundesrat (upper chamber of parliament).
-It is incumbent upon the Federal Government to instruct the Bundesrat at an early stage on all plans at EU level that are relevant for the Länder.
+The federal states have a say over European affairs through the Bundesrat (upper chamber of parliament).
+The Federal Government is required to instruct the Bundesrat at an early stage on all EU plans that are relevant for the federal states.

-The federal government notifies draft technical regulations to the WTO Committee on Technical Barriers to Trade (TBT) through a National Notification Office within the Federal Ministry of Economic Affairs and Energy (BMWi).
+The federal government notifies draft technical regulations to the WTO Committee on Technical Barriers to Trade (TBT) through the Federal Ministry of Economic Affairs and Energy.

 Legal System and Judicial Independence

 German law is both predictable and reliable.
-Companies can effectively enforce property and contractual rights under German law.
-Germany’s well-established enforcement laws and official enforcement services ensure companies/investors to consistently assert their rights.
-German courts are fully available to foreign investors in the event of an investment dispute.
+Companies can effectively enforce property and contractual rights.
+Germany’s well-established enforcement laws and official enforcement services ensure that investors can assert their rights.
+German courts are fully available to foreign investors in an investment dispute.

 The judicial system is independent, and the federal government does not interfere in the court system.
 The legislature sets the systemic and structural parameters, while lawyers and civil law notaries use the law to shape and organize specific situations.
 Judges are highly competent.
 International studies and empirical data have attested that Germany offers an efficient court system committed to due process and the rule of law.

-In Germany, all important legal issues and matters are governed by comprehensive legislation in the form of statutes, codes and regulations.
-The most important legislation in the area of business law includes:
+In Germany, most important legal issues and matters are governed by comprehensive legislation in the form of statutes, codes and regulations.
+Primary legislation in the area of business law includes:

-Germany has specialized courts for administrative law, labor law, social law, finance and tax law.
+Germany has specialized courts for administrative law, labor law, social law, and finance and tax law.
+In 2019, the first German district court for civil matters (in Frankfurt) introduced the possibility to hear international trade disputes in English.
+Other federal states are currently discussing plans to introduce these specialized chambers as well.
 The Federal Patent Court hears cases on patents, trademarks, and utility rights which are related to decisions by the German Patent and Trademarks Office.
 Both the German Patent Office (Deutsches Patentamt) and the European Patent Office are headquartered in Munich.